kathesch/JuliaTutorial.jl/docs/src/index.md

 \end{equation}
 ```

-There are really three parts to this system of equations.
+There are three parts to this system of equations.

 1. The first row is super nice.
 We know all values $a_{ij}$ and $a_{1j} = u_{1j}$.
 So we now know all values $u_{1,j}$.
 2. The next easiest area is the first column.
 It has only one variable we don't know yet which is $l_{i1}$.
 Solving for it we get $l_{i1} = \frac{a_{i1}}{u_{11}}$